openstack/openstack-manuals/doc/ops-guide/source/ops_upstream.rst

 are:

 `General list <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack>`_
     *openstack@lists.openstack.org*.
     The scope of this list is the current state of OpenStack.
-This is a very high-traffic mailing list, with many, many emails per day.
+    This is a high-traffic mailing list, with multiple emails per day.

 `Operators list <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-operators>`_
+    *openstack-operators@lists.openstack.org*.
-    *openstack-operators@lists.openstack.org.* This list is intended for
+    This list is intended for discussion among existing OpenStack cloud operators, such as yourself.
+Currently,
-    discussion among existing OpenStack cloud operators, such as yourself.
-Currently, this list is relatively low traffic, on the order of one email a day.
+    this list is relatively low traffic, on the order of one email a day.

 `Development list <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-dev>`_
     *openstack-dev@lists.openstack.org*.
     The scope of this list is the future state of OpenStack.
-This is a high-traffic mailing list, with multiple emails per day.
+    This is a very high-traffic mailing list, with many, many emails per day.

 We recommend that you subscribe to the general list and the operator list, although you must set up filters to manage the volume for the